Links on Android Authority may earn us a commission. Learn more.

-Modern smartphones are fascinating.
-These little computers have enough power to have our whole digital lives stored.
+Modern smartphones are fascinating machines.
+These tiny computers have enough power to have our whole digital lives stored.
 And if it doesn’t fit in the phone, it certainly does in the cloud.
 All our music, images, and conversations live inside these nifty gadgets.
-It’s rather convenient, but it also makes it a target for spying.
+It’s rather convenient, but it also makes you a target for spying.

 There are plenty of possible spies to be worried about.
-For starters, hackers and other digital attackers are out there trying to get your personal information.
+For starters, hackers, scammers, and other digital attackers are out there trying to get your personal information.
 Then you also have to worry about jealous boyfriends/girlfriends, your phone’s past owners, parents, and even the government.

 Is someone spying on me?